Vendors & Designers

 Lynsey Walters Jewellery

-My name is Miriam (Midge Porter Design).
-I am a freelance textile designer and my motto is NATURAL – SUSTAINABLE – TRACEABLE.
-I am passionate about working predominantly with natural dye sources and yarn that is traceable, wherever possible, to small-scale UK farmers and producers.
-As well as producing hand dyed skeins of yarn, I design knitted and crochet patterns and kits.
-I also hand dye embroidery thread and design embroidery kits with a modern, quirky slant that is based upon historical Blackwork and cross-stitch techniques.
-Additionally, I sew complimentary items such as craft project bags and organiser wallets based on rural themes.
+Midge Porter Design’s motto is NATURAL – SUSTAINABLE – TRACEABLE.
+Miriam is passionate about working predominantly with natural dye sources and yarn that is traceable, wherever possible, to small-scale UK farmers and producers; especially those in her home country of Scotland.
+As well as producing hand dyed skeins of yarn, she designs knitted and crochet patterns and kits.
+She also hand dyes embroidery threads and designs embroidery kits with a modern, quirky slant that is based upon historical Blackwork and cross-stitch techniques.

 Mothy and the Squid

-Mothy and the Squid is an artisan dyer specialising in ethically sourced premium yarns.
-Each skein is inspired by nature and hand dyed in small batches using techniques to minimise waste and environmental impact.
-We focus on unusual and beautiful species including sea life, flowering plants and colourful insects.
+Established in 2007, Mothy and the Squid is a Scotland-based artisan indie dyer specialising in ethically sourced premium yarns.
+Each skein is hand dyed in small batches and inspired by nature.
+They focus on finding inspiration in unusual, bright, and beautiful species.

 Mrs Lam Yarns